ickerio/pubg.js/README.md

     <a href="https://nodei.co/npm/pubg.js/"><img src="https://nodei.co/npm/pubg.js.png?downloads=true&stars=true" alt="NPM info"/></a>
 </div>

+> Not working?
+The API is currently experiencing a major issue, [read more!](https://pubgtracker.com/article/14/status-on-our-discord-bot-twitch-bot-and-api) Stay up to date on the issue [here](https://pubgtracker.com/).

 ### Documentation
 The full documenation of everything covered in the wrapper can be found [**here**](https://github.com/ickerio/pubg.js/blob/master/docs/index.md)